krother/Python3_Basics_Tutorial/first_steps/recap.md

 ### Hard

-Store the following three lines in *three separate variables.* Then concatenate them to *one variable*:
+Store the following three lines in *three separate string variables.* Then concatenate them to *one variable*:

     In the year 2014